Is ERP software still up to date?

 "..
 The ERP consultant must not only be a specialist in "his" ERP system.
 He must understand the business processes of his customer...."

-Along with modern software offers, there is often the promise that its functions are practically self-explanatory.
+Modern software often comes with the promise that its functions are virtually self-explanatory.
 If it doesn't, modern media are available.
 They then provide the explanation, for example.

-If you introduce ERP software in a company, you can't do without it Advisor and a more or less complex project.
+Introducing ERP software in a company is not possible without Advisor and a more or less complex project.
 Why aren't there YouTube videos and online help to guide you?

 If you bear in mind that such ERP software often has tens of thousands of tables "under the bonnet" and someone needs to know what is or should be stored in which of these tables, you might get an idea of what the answer to this question is.